Creating and conducting webinars is one of the best ways to engage with potential customers in an increasingly remote world.

 After sending a personalized email to your contacts, take the following steps:

 - Create automated email reminders that will be sent to prospects who have been invited but not yet registered.

 - Create manual email templates reps can send in their one-on-one communication with prospects.

-- Once you’ve gotten registrants, that doesn’t mean they’ll show up.
-After all, if you promote a webinar 1-2 weeks in advance, a portion of your registrants are likely to forget when the live date comes around.
+Even though you’ve gotten registrants, that doesn’t mean they’ll show up.
+After all, if you promote a webinar one to two weeks in advance, some of your registrants are likely to forget when the live date comes around.

 - On-demand recordings of all webinars.